Beekeeping Medicine Records (UK): Treatment Record Keeping & Compliance

 Official guidance for food-producing animals requires medicines records to be kept for at least five years.
 Keep that five-year window in mind even if a colony later dies or is sold on.
 For official wording, see: GOV.UK veterinary medicines record-keeping guidance.

-Most beekeepers start record-keeping to “stay organised”, but it quickly becomes a health tool.
+Most beekeepers start record-keeping to "stay organised", but it quickly becomes a health tool.
 When you can look back at dates and details, you can spot patterns (late-season varroa pressure, recurring stress, poor overwintering after weak autumn stores) and respond earlier next year.
+This is especially useful in August, when many beekeepers are recording late-summer treatments and planning the run into autumn.

 Records are also extremely helpful if you ever need support from a mentor, an association contact, or official guidance — you can give clear information quickly instead of relying on memory.